Skip to main content

 What states have the lowest typical late fees?

-States with the lowest typical late fees include California (5% max), Delaware (5% max), Maine (4% max), Oregon ($50 flat max first month), and New Hampshire ($50 flat max).
-These states have strict statutory caps that prevent landlords from charging excessive fees.
-In these states, a $1,500 rental would incur only $60-75 in late fees, compared to $150 in states allowing 10% fees.
+States with the lowest typical late fees include California (5% safe harbor), Delaware (5% cap), Maine (4% cap), Oregon ($50 flat max first month), and New Hampshire ($50 flat max).
+These states have strict limits that prevent landlords from charging excessive fees.
+In these states, a $1,500 rental would incur only $60-75 in late fees, compared to $150 in states like Kentucky that allow 10% fees.

 What states allow the highest late fees?

-States allowing higher late fees include Texas (10% initial + 2% daily, up to 20% total), Arizona (no specific cap, must be reasonable), Georgia (no statutory limit), and Florida (no percentage cap, reasonableness standard).
-In Texas, a $2,000 rental could incur up to $400 in combined late fees ($200 initial + $200 daily).
+States allowing higher late fees include Texas (12% safe harbor for ≤4 units, 10% for 5+ units per Prop.
+Code § 92.019), Arizona (no specific cap, must be reasonable), Georgia (no statutory limit), and Florida (no percentage cap, reasonableness standard).
+In Texas, a $2,000 rental with 4 or fewer units could incur up to $240 in late fees (12%).
 However, even in these states, fees must be reasonable and not punitive to be enforceable in court.

 Is a $100 late fee typical for a $1,500 apartment?